perfectyorg/perfecty-push/docs/v1_design.md

 ## Introduction

-Different considerations for the project are described below, and are a good starting point to understand the goal and nature of the project.
+Different considerations for the project are described below, and they're a good starting point to understand the goal and nature of the project.
 This includes the planned product, architecture considerations, principles, potential libraries and a rough idea about the API.